 If I were to take this project further, below are a few things I would like to add/do differently:

 Try using a different framework for the backend rather than the Node.js Express framework.
-I found this framework to be awkward to use for the functionality I needed, mainly due to the confusing syntax around how it defines it’s endpoints and how it makes the request and response available to the developer
+I found this framework to be awkward to use for the functionality I needed, mainly due to the confusing syntax around how it defines its endpoints and how it makes the request and response available to the developer

-Explore using a dedicated CSS Framework to handle the formatting of the Front End application.
+Explore using a dedicated CSS Framework to handle the formatting of the Front-End application.
 CSS is something I have not been enjoying working with, so Frameworks to simplify its use would be preferable to use in future.
-Frameworks I could look at include: Bootstrap, Tailwind & Foundation (W3Techs, 2024 and WeAreDevelopers, 2023)
+Frameworks I could look at include Bootstrap, Tailwind & Foundation (W3Techs, 2024 and WeAreDevelopers, 2023)

 Rethink how the lookup function in my code used to display the data definitions works.
 While the version I have works, it has a few flaws I’m not satisfied with:

-Using the native Javascript alert() function poses a breaking issue if the users machine blocks these e.g. Firefox provides this functionality (Mozilla Support, n.d.).
+Using the native JavaScript alert() function poses a breaking issue if the users machine blocks these e.g. Firefox provides this functionality (Mozilla Support, n.d.).
 It would be preferable to display a dedicated HTML element with the information that can be dismissed by the user.

 A CSV file I don’t feel is the most reliable way to store this information.
 One key issue I have is that the current solution only works reliably if there is a single record in the file to return, which I believe would break from a full UAT test of the application.
 From speaking to a peer privately (who does not work for Vanquis), an alternative we identified was a SQLite database, which is a lightweight public domain database what can be deployed directly with an application (SQLite, n.d.).

-Discover how to get a working deployed version of the full application (Front End and Back End) that are capable of communicating with each other.
+Discover how to get a working deployed version of the full application (Front End and Back End) that can communicate with each other.
 The furthest I got with this project was deploying a Front End only (see Appendix).
 This will be critical to making my developed applications available to end users.

 References